 Or, experience what it’s like to be an Olympian at the 400-acre Utah Olympic Park just outside of Park City.
 Home to a number of events during the 2002 Winter Olympics, the center has two free museums, adventure courses and the bobsled ride, which sends you 65 miles per hour (on wheels in the summer) down the Olympic luge, bobsled and skeleton course.
 Watch for winter freestyle athletes launching off ski jumps and landing in the center’s pools.

 From Dirt Paths to Park City's Sidewalks

 You don’t have to leave the trails just because the sun goes down.
 Trade dirt paths for city sidewalks as you head to Main Street for al fresco dining.
-This picturesque street includes a dozen seasonal dining decks, allowing you to take in the beauty of the Utah mountains while enjoying dinner.
+This picturesque street includes a dozen dining decks, allowing you to take in the beauty of the Utah mountains while enjoying dinner.

 “It feels like you’ve been transported to another era,” says Dan Howard, Park City’s director of communications, of the 47 historic buildings set against the stunning mountain backdrop.

 For a truly unique experience, head to Alpine Distilling’s Pie Bar.
 Local Alpine Summit Gin is paired with pie, a match only Park City could imagine.

 You may have come to Park City for the outdoor experiences, but the literal underground music scene will have you planning your next trip on the drive home.
 Many of the buildings on Main Street were originally built in the silver mining days of the 1800s and are equipped with steep sets of stairs leading underground to incredible live music.
 Start your music trek at O.P.
 Rockwell, Fletcher’s or The Downstairs and then head to the Egyptian Theatre, where the world-famous Sundance Film Festival was first held.
 Consult the venues’ websites for show and ticket information.